nudelbrot/a2pdf/README.md

 ## Tweak PDF output

 You may edit **template_front.txt** and **template_back.txt** in the application directory to change PDF appearance.
+You can also use the -tf and -tb switch to point to alternative front or back templates.

 This requires a basic understanding of HTML and/or CSS.
 For example, you can resize the text on your cards by changing the **font-size** attribute.